 North Americans suffer from a virtual epidemic of candida infection.
 Candida albicans is a form of fungus that occurs naturally in the gut.
 Antibiotics kill some of the good flora in the intestinal tract.
 This allows the candida to multiply unchecked.
 Candida feeds on sugar and refined grains.
 With the North American diet being high in both of these, candida quickly multiplies and ends up in the bloodstream.
 Nail fungus, thrush, skin disorders, vaginal yeast, allergies and chronic fatigue are only a few of the annoying symptoms caused by candida infection.
 Oregano oil is also effective to treat fungal infections.

 Oil of Oregano is a powerful antiparasitic.
 In studies done in Mexico it was shown to be effective against giardia, a water borne parasite that our Ontario readers may be familiar with.
+Pinworms and other nasty creatures that often inhabit our intestines are subject to termination by oregano oil.

 Teeth and gums benefit greatly from oral application of oil of Oregano since it destroys the bacteria that form plaque and cause gum disease.
 You may put a drop or two under the tongue and then swish it around in your mouth before swallowing or put a drop on your toothbrush when you clean your teeth.